SlenderStone/MessageHandler.Documentation/devices/winiot/amqp.md

 ## Using AMQP Net Lite

-In order to do all the heavy lifting for the AMQP protocol, we can make use of the AMQPNetLite library.
+In order to do all the heavy lifting for the AMQP protocol, you can make use of the AMQPNetLite library.
 You can find it on nuget with a target for Universal Windows Applications, which is what windows 10 IoT apps are.

 Execute the following command to install it.